 Dietary approaches to stop hypertension (DASH) diet is a balanced and adaptable diet to control high blood pressure.
 It plays a vital role in developing meal plans that are heart-healthy.
-The dash meal plan focuses on incorporating whole grains, fruits, vegetables, and low-fat dairy, meat, fish, poultry products into the diet.
+The dash meal plan focuses on incorporating whole grains, fruits, vegetables, and low-fat dairy, meat, fish, and poultry products into the diet.
 Processed foods, saturated fats, and sugary products are limited or completely avoided in the dash eating plan.

 High blood pressure gives rise to plenty of unhealthy conditions in the body like diabetes, high cholesterol, obesity, and heart problems.
 A diet rich in saturated fats, refined sugars, and a large amount of sodium gives rise to hypertension.

 Researchers introduced DASH diet guidelines to manage elevated blood pressure.
-One reason why this diet is good for hypertension is due to the low intake of high salt foods.
+One reason why this diet is good for hypertension is due to the low intake of high-salt foods.
 It is a balanced diet and promotes a healthy lifestyle.

 Properly following the dash diet not only controls blood pressure but also aids in weight loss and prevents heart problems.